Casino operator Galaxy's net more than doubles in 2012 to hit record

-HONG KONG (Reuters) - Macau casino operator Galaxy Entertainment Group Ltd (0027.HK) more than doubled its net profit in 2012 to a record high, lifted by spending from mainland Chinese visitors to its flagship property in the world’s biggest gambling hub.
+HONG KONG, March 26 (Reuters) - Macau casino operator Galaxy Entertainment Group Ltd more than doubled its net profit in 2012 to a record high, lifted by spending from mainland Chinese visitors to its flagship property in the world’s biggest gambling hub.

 Galaxy, one of six licensed operators in Macau, said full-year net profit was HK$7.4 billion ($950 million), up from HK$3 billion in the prior year.
 The result was in line with the average estimate of analysts for HK$7.5 billion in a Thomson Reuters poll.